CALL US CONFIDENTIALLY NOW

 New York Tax Controversy Lawyers for IRS Voluntary Disclosures

-If you are behind on your federal tax obligations, coming current before the Internal Revenue Service (IRS) takes action can protect against the inherent risks of facing an audit or investigation.
-In some cases, this will involve submitting a delinquent filing or amended return.
-But, in others, an IRS voluntary disclosure will be necessary.
+If you are behind on your federal tax obligations, coming current before the Internal Revenue Service takes action can help you avoid the risks of an audit or investigation.
+In some cases this involves filing a delinquent return or amended return.
+In others, an IRS voluntary disclosure is required.
+Some taxpayers who want to understand how disclosures fit within broader IRS procedures often review firm background before moving forward.

-IRS Criminal Investigation’s (IRS CI) Voluntary Disclosure Practice provides an opportunity for taxpayers to resolve willful tax law violations without facing scrutiny.
-However, as IRS CI makes clear, while it considers “timely, accurate, and complete voluntary disclosures . . . when determining whether to recommend criminal prosecution,” making a voluntary disclosure “will not automatically guarantee immunity from prosecution.”
-As a result, making a voluntary disclosure requires a cautious approach, and it is important to work closely with an experienced New York tax controversy lawyer who can help you make informed decisions.
+IRS Criminal Investigation’s Voluntary Disclosure Practice allows taxpayers to resolve willful tax violations and reduce the likelihood of criminal prosecution.
+Although IRS CI considers timely and complete voluntary disclosures when determining whether to recommend prosecution, a disclosure does not guarantee immunity.
+Because the process carries significant consequences, it is important to work with an experienced New York tax controversy lawyer who can guide you through each decision.

 About IRS CI’s Voluntary Disclosure Practice